Skip to main content

 To access the portal where Data Owners review and label their content, Discover requires that single sign-on (SSO) be configured.
 If your SSO provider is Microsoft Azure, the screen capture below shows the portal configuration settings:

-Please note that some browsers disable third party cookies by default.
-One of the consequences of this is applications that rely on third-party services for authentication may stop working reliably.
-This occurs because the session ID of the web session the browser has with the application, typically stored in a cookie, is lost in the transaction with the third party-provider (Azure in this case).
-Discover has implemented mechanisms to allow third-party cookies for this scenario, but if SSO is not reliably working from an Discover login, one possible issue is that the session cookie may be being cleared.
+Please note that some browsers disable third-party cookies by default.
+One of the consequences of this is that applications that rely on third-party services for authentication may stop working reliably.
+This occurs because the session ID of the web session the browser has with the application, typically stored in a cookie, is lost in the transaction with the third-party provider (Azure or Entra in this case).
+Discover has implemented mechanisms to allow third-party cookies for this scenario, but if SSO is not reliably working from a Discover login, one possible issue is that the session cookie may be being cleared.

 User Retention Settings